ABOUT

 I taught as a Senior Lecturer in Acting at Bath Spa University, my specialisms include devising, embodied movement practices, collaborative and ensemble performance practice (2007-2022).
 My teaching is informed by research and the notion of embodied imagination, as it is central to creative processes.
 I previously taught at Northampton University, University of Bedfordshire, De Montfort University (Bedford), and as a guest lecturer at Goldsmiths University, London.

-Currently teaching as an Associate Lecturer in Performing Arts at Buckinghamshire New University.
+From 2022-24, I was an Associate Lecturer in Performing Arts at Buckinghamshire New University.

 QUALIFICATIONS